 Unicef’s Survival Gifts help the organization that’s saved more children’s lives than any other charity in the world

 I’m writing this from the comfort of my living room.
 It’s one of the perks of working for myself.
 I get to decide whether to sit at the desk in my sunny home office or whether to plunk myself on the sofa next to the Christmas tree.
 It’s a Christmas tree, by the way, that I had the privilege of paying too much for because of the convenience of being able to get it right in my neighbourhood as opposed to a big box store further away.
+Its part of my culture I suppose, my friend got some really great Custom Charging Cords for Christmas.

 So as I sit in my warm, safe house to write about a charity that’s near and dear to my heart, I’m distinctly aware of the $50 I spent on a dead decorative tree for the sake of nostalgia, and the good that money could have done if spent differently.